-What Exactly Is Mold?
+What Is Mold?

 That said, while we wouldn’t be eating mold, it does come in handy in certain areas, especially outdoors.
 Basically, mold helps with the decomposition of dead trees and plants in general (source).

-Basically, a good number of notable researches have been able to link exposure to mold with certain respiratory and other diseases (source).
+A good number of notable researches have been able to link exposure to mold with certain respiratory and other diseases (source).

 In the 2009 WHO Guidelines For Indoor Air Quality; Dampness and Mold, a number of summations were reached as regards the above mentioned.

-Way before this(2004), apparently the Institute of Medicine had already pointed out that it had found some solid evidence linking indoor mold exposure to certain respiratory tract problems (including wheezing and coughing) in generally healthy people and the worsening of asthma symptoms in people with asthma (source).
+Before this(2004), the Institute of Medicine had already pointed out that it had found some solid evidence linking indoor mold exposure to certain respiratory tract problems (including wheezing and coughing) in healthy people and the worsening of asthma symptoms in people with asthma (source).

-While we are yet at it, we must quickly point out that one is at greater risk of having this mold related issues if said mold exists in an enclosed space.
-Hence, the reports referring to buildings and the indoors.
+We must quickly point out that one is at greater risk of having mold-related issues if mold exists in an enclosed space.

 1. Allergenic Mold